Welcome to Adapted Aquatics Program

 A signed and completed copy of the "safety sign-off" must be returned to the volunteer manager via email or fax at 703-324-3976.

-In addition, please review the following adapted aquatics training materials to become familiar with the program and what to expect:
+In addition, please review the following adapted aquatics training workbook to become familiar with the program and what to expect:

 Nicole Woodward, Adapted Aquatics Program Manager